Hey There! I’m Rafal and I’ve built this blog for the adventurous writers, bloggers, and students.

 I decided to travel, and see what the world was up to

-I worked on The Liberty Island during on of those hot summers in NYC.
-I ate $1 slices of pizza and drunk coke while listening to live jazz in the Bryant Park.
+I worked on The Liberty Island during one of those hot summers in NYC.
+I ate $1 slices of pizza and drunk coke while listening to live jazz in Bryant Park.
 I crossed the strait of Bosporus, listened to Tanbur, and read the works of Orhan Pamuk while on student exchange in Istanbul.

-I strolled through the streets of Florence, admiring works of the masters of the renaissance.
+I strolled through the streets of Florence, admiring works of the masters of the Renaissance.
 I stayed in India for eight months, where, among other marvels, I saw the grand fortresses of Rajasthan, star-gazed in the middle of the desert, and admired the sunset over the Taj Mahal.

 Currently, I’m enjoying the sunny weather of Madrid, Spain (check my Instagram account to see what I do these days).
-As I write these words, I drink cafe con leche, and listen to a live Flamenco performance on the beautiful Plaza de Tirso de Molina in the old part of town.
+As I write these words, I drink cafe con leche and listen to a live Flamenco performance on the beautiful Plaza de Tirso de Molina in the old part of town.
 And I feel that this is just the beginning for me.

 My journeys weren’t always smooth (imagine a 55-hour ride in an Indian train), but in the end, they were always rewarding.
 They also let me learn a couple of things.

 The best piece of advice I can offer at this point is this: with some effort, you too can follow your passion, do what you always wanted to do, and find your way to the good life.
 Hopefully, this blog will help you along the way.

 “Always go too far, because that’s where you’ll find the truth.” – Albert Camus

 1. The “travel is expensive” mantra is totally false – with the right attitude and preparation, you can go anywhere you want (unless you have major responsibilities at home, which is understandable).